It should really be “Oh, Laurel,”

 And they have a lot of gorgeous classic contemporary and new trad furniture.

-It’s a little like hiring them, but not really. :]
+It’s a little like hiring them. :]

 I always love finding these small tables to use when there’s not enough space for something larger or next to a slipper chair.

 and they are having a 20% off sale on upholstered furniture at this time.

 The company name is Park and Oak. (above are the links to their pinterest and instagram)

 And, the company principals are Christina Samatas & Renee DiSanto.
 Their firm is located in Glen Ellyn, IL, a suburb of Chicago.